gromacs/gromacs/docs/release-notes/2016/major/bugs-fixed.rst

 magic number was wrong, which might lead to chaotic results everywhere.
-This led to problems if other code (e.g. cpptraj) mistakenly wrote a wrong-endian trr file, which was then used with GROMACS.
-(This should never be a thing for XDR files, which are defined to be big endian, but such code has existed.)
+This led to problems if other code (e.g. cpptraj) mistakenly wrote a wrong-endian trr file, which was then used with
+|Gromacs|.
+(This should never be a thing for XDR files, which are
+defined to be big endian, but such code has existed.)

 :issue:`1926`